slipstream/SlipStreamDocumentation/docs/tutorials/ss/external-objects.rst

 This example uses ``curl``, but any HTTP client could have been used.

-.. warning: If you provided a content type for the object, you MUST
+.. warning: If you provided a content type for the object, you **must
-            provide a header in the request with the exact same value.
+            provide a content-type header** in the request with the exact same value.

 .. note: Direct uploads of data from the web browser interface are not
          yet supported.